com-480-data-visualization/project-2023-ak_team/Milestone2.md

 These features may not be crucial to the overall meaning of the project, but they could enhance the visualization and provide users with a more immersive experience.

-To see our javascript code: https://github.com/com-480-data-visualization/project-2023-ak_team/blob/master/Milestone2_js
+To see our javascript code: [Javascript Code]https://github.com/com-480-data-visualization/project-2023-ak_team/blob/master/Milestone2_js